fntneves/laravel-transactional-events/README.md

 ## Usage

-The transactional layer is enabled by default for the events placed under the `App\Events` namespace.
+The transactional layer is enabled out of the box for the events placed under the `App\Events` namespace.

+Additionally, this package allows you to mark events as transactional in two ways:
+- Implement the `Neves\Events\Contracts\TransactionalEvent` contract (recommended)
+- Change the [configuration file](#configuration) provided by this package

+### Implement the contract, dude

-However, the easiest way to make your events behave as transactional events is by implementing the contract `Neves\Events\Contracts\TransactionalEvent`.<br/>
+The easiest way to make your events behave as transactional events is by implementing the contract `Neves\Events\Contracts\TransactionalEvent`.<br/>
 *Note that events that implement it will behave as transactional events even when excluded in config.*

 ```php